aakashthedarkslayer/privacy-policy/index.md

 Firebase Crashlytics

-These services collect information according to their own privacy policies.
-We recommend reviewing Google’s Privacy Policy for more details.
+These services collect information in accordance with their own privacy policies.
+We recommend reviewing Google’s Privacy Policy for further details.

 5. Data Sharing

 We do not sell or rent user data.

-Data may be shared only:
+Information may be shared only:

-With trusted service providers necessary for app operation (ads, analytics)
+With trusted third-party services required for app functionality (ads and analytics)

-When required by law or legal process
+To comply with legal obligations

 To protect the rights, safety, or security of users or the app

 6. Data Security

-We implement reasonable technical and organizational safeguards to protect collected information.
+We take reasonable measures to protect collected information using standard security practices.
 However, no electronic transmission or storage method is completely secure.

 7. Data Retention and Deletion

 Non-personal data is retained only as long as necessary for operational and analytical purposes.

-As ToDoer does not store personal user accounts, there is no persistent personal data tied to individual users.
-Users may still contact us for data-related questions.
+As Wallpie does not maintain user accounts or store personal data, there is no persistent user-specific data to delete.
+Users may still contact us with data-related inquiries.

 8. Children’s Privacy

-ToDoer is not intended for children under the age of 13.
+Wallpie is not intended for children under the age of 13.

-We do not knowingly collect personal data from children.
-If such data is identified, it will be removed promptly.
+We do not knowingly collect personal information from children.
+If such data is identified, it will be deleted promptly.

 9. Changes to This Privacy Policy

-We may update this Privacy Policy periodically.
-Any changes will be posted on this page, and the effective date will be updated.
+We may update this Privacy Policy from time to time.
+Any changes will be posted on this page, and the effective date will be updated accordingly.

 10. Contact Us

-If you have questions or concerns regarding this Privacy Policy, please contact us at:
+If you have any questions or concerns regarding this Privacy Policy, please contact us at:

-Email: ytberno1@gmail.com
+Email: ss2547240@gmail.com